Lochnivar/ashverse/books/book-02-the-fire.md

 2. **First Plot Point:** Raids across borders begin, testing the new continental order
 3. **Midpoint:** Economic boycotts strangle the Confederate economy; slavery becomes unprofitable
 4. **Second Plot Point:** Toombs's suicidal arrogance leads to decisions that accelerate slavery's death in practice
-5. **Climax:** By the late 1880s/early 1890s, slavery is dead in practice, though it remains legal
+5. **Climax:** 1894 - The last state passes private manumission + no-new-imports + no-children-born-into-slavery laws.
+African trade is banned again.
-6. **Resolution:** December 1894 - The continent has reshaped itself; slavery is dead in practice, but the legal structure remains
+6. **Resolution:** December 31, 1894 - "The Last Chain Falls" - Slavery is dead on the ground.
+No new slaves, no new births, no economic future.
+Raids + boycott + runaways have killed it.
+The emotional, moral, and practical end.

 ## Subplots
 - The Confederacy's economic struggles and attempts to modernize